KorvinAtreides/jsPlantsDatabase/README.md

 This is a small database made on JS, emulating backend with JSON-server.

-To start JSON-server with this project, you need to install in terminal:
+To start JSON-server with this project, you need to install it in terminal:

 npm install -g json-server